cran/fwildclusterboot/README.md

 ### Installation

-You can install compiled versions of`fwildclusterboot` from CRAN and the development version from R-universe (compiled) or github by following one of the steps below:
+You can install compiled versions of`{fwildclusterboot}` from CRAN and the development version from R-universe (compiled) or github by following one of the steps below:

 ``` r
 # from CRAN